bhagyashriyogeshpatil/flavor-fusion/README.md

 - If there are no comments, a message encourages users to be the first to comment.
 - Users can edit or delete their own comments if they change their mind.
 - Admins can approve or disapprove comments to keep discussions respectful.
+- A comment icon is shown next to the comment count for each recipe.
+The icon and count are clearly visible and well-aligned.
+The count, labeled “comments,” immediately follows the icon and accurately reflects the number of comments on the recipe.
 - As a Site User, I can leave comments on recipes so that I can interact with others and share my opinions. **(User Story#17) (should have)**
 - As a Site User, I can view comments on an individual recipe post so that I can read the conversation. **(User Story#18) (should have)**
 - As a Site Admin, I can approve or disapprove comments so that I can manage inappropriate content. **(User Story#20) (should have)**
 - As a Site User, I can modify or delete my comments on a post so that I can participate in the conversation. **(User Story#19) (could have)**
+- As a recipe viewer, I want to see a comment icon next to the comment count so that I can easily see how many comments are on a recipe **(User Story#32) (could have)**

 ##### Comments Section message encouraging users to join the conversation if no comments are present
 ![comment-view-message-encouraging-users](documentation/docs_images/comments-section-message-encouraging-users.png)